The Making of the Flower & Garden Show

 We couldn’t do it without the help of Sawdust Supply and Marenakos.

 As the photos on this page illustrate, a world-class garden show is a huge, complex production.
-Just as an example, the Northwest garden show uses 1,200 cubic yards of sawdust and mulch for the gardens (that’s about 150 dump truck-loads) and 280,000 pounds of rock.
-The trucks bringing in the flowers & plants for the gardens come from all up and down the West Coast.
+Just as an example, the Northwest Flower & Garden Show uses 1,200 cubic yards of sawdust and mulch for the gardens (150 dump truck-loads) and 280,000 pounds of rock.
+The trucks bringing in the flowers and plants for the gardens come from up and down the West Coast.
 More than 300 theatrical lighting instruments are hung from the ceiling above the gardens.

 |Trucks arrive on the first day with loads of sawdust||Planning the lighting|

 |The base for the display gardens – more sawdust||The show gardens taking shape|

 |A lot of hard work, but a lot of fun||Finally the trees and finishing touches.|

 Many people are surprised to learn that the companies and organizations creating our show gardens do not pay the show to exhibit; rather the show pays them a substantial cash subsidy, plus provides other support including lighting, electricity, water, heavy equipment, labor, rocks and boulders, forced flower bulbs, and mulch.
 The total direct cost to create the landscaped gardens is well over one million dollars.